LeonBrindley/Warp-Coursework-2/README.md

 <ins>**Summary**</ins>

 This project determines the number of steps taken by an individual over a **10-second** period.
 It then infers whether they are **stationary**, **walking** or **running** from this.
 The classification is determined using a five-step algorithm and a **Freescale MMA8451Q** accelerometer.
-The design was implemented using a **Freescale FRDM-KL03Z** development platform, which contains an integrated MMA8451Q accelerometer by default.
+The design was implemented using a **Freescale FRDM-KL03Z** development platform, which contains its own integrated MMA8451Q.

 <ins>**Step 1: Magnitude Calculation**</ins>

 Firstly, the **14-bit** acceleration measurements from the X, Y and Z axes are parsed using bit shift operations.
-Any unexpected **type A uncertainty** can be identified by statistically analysing the variance of the results and excluding any sudden outliers.
+Any unexpected **type A uncertainty** can be identified by statistically analysing the variance of the results and excluding any points outside of an acceptable confidence interval.
 The magnitude of these three readings is calculated using Pythagoras' theorem across three cartesian axes.
 The **sqrt()** function in **math.h** is too large relative to the FRDM-KL03Z's **2 KB** of SRAM, so an integer-based implementation using the Newton-Raphson method is executed in **sqrtInt()** instead.
 By default, **19** results are stored in the **AccelerationBuffer**.

 <ins>**Step 2: Low-Pass Filter**</ins>

-Secondly, the AccelerationBuffer is multiplied by an array of coefficients (**LPFBuffer**) to low-pass filter the signal.
+Secondly, the AccelerationBuffer is multiplied by an array of coefficients (**LPFWeights**) to low-pass filter the signal.
 This removes high-frequency noise, so an accurate speed can be calculated.
-By default, **19** results are stored in the LPFBuffer.
+By default, **39** results are stored in the **LPFBuffer**.

 <ins>**Step 3: Frequency Calculation**</ins>

-Thirdly, the frequency of the signal is extracted by counting the number of **inflection points** (**maxima** and **minima**).
+Thirdly, the frequency of the signal is extracted by counting the number of **inflection points** (**maxima** and **minima**) in a known time period.
 The function **simpleDiff()** compares the readings on either side of each array element to identify these inflection points.
-The **numberOfInflectionPoints** is divided by **2** to give the **numberOfSteps**, as both the maxima and minima are included in the calculation.
+To ensure that LPFBuffer[0] and LPFBuffer[38] are not excluded, the **last** and **second-to-last** elements of each cycle are retained for comparison.

 <ins>**Step 4: Step Counting and Speed Calculation**</ins>

 Fourthly, the **number of steps** in a particular period of time is extracted from the data.
 By estimating the length of each step ([equal to 0.415 and 0.413 times the user's height for men and women, respectively](https://www.verywellfit.com/set-pedometer-better-accuracy-3432895)), the algorithm also estimates the **speed** at which the device is moving.
-Please note that the speed results will only become valid once the AccelerationBuffer and LPFBuffer have been filled.
+Please note that the speed results will only become valid once the AccelerationBuffer and LPFBuffer has been filled at least twice (due to the low-pass filter, hence why steps 3, 4 and 5 are ignored after the first cycle is concluded).

 Due to the strict memory requirements of the FRDM-KL03Z, only 39 elements are stored in the AccelerationBuffer and LPFBuffer.
 Waveforms with **different frequencies** can still have the **same number of inflection points** over this short time period, causing a significant rounding error.
 Hence, the number of inflection points is retained over **multiple** 39-element cycles using the variable **cumulativeInflectionPoints**.
 If the program is run for longer, its rounding error decreases substantially (and the speed calculation is more accurate).
 It is recommended that steps should be counted for at least **10 seconds** for the speed to be determined with sufficient accuracy.